arthuryuan15/Notebook/Notebook/Interview/interivew prepare - BQ.md

 1 min

-I’ve been working on software design and development-related work for 3 years.
+I’ve been working on software design and development related work for 3 years.

 [present] My experience includes implementing backend services to support tens of millions of users and producing robust solutions to improve customer service.

-Creating great services for customers and I have been enjoying working with customers.

-[past] I'm so passionate about backend services, especially for data processing. ==[Example]== I am always happy to learn new technologies and incorporate them with what I’ve been doing.
+[past] I'm passionate about backend services, especially for data processing. ==[Example]== I am always happy to learn new technologies and incorporate them with what I’ve been doing.

-big query

-data stru

 [Company]

 I know aws is ... , I'm excited to learn more about your company and the chance to contribute to your team with my skill.

- Keeping learning and being curious always refreshes my mind with better designs and solutions.[my strength]
+ Keeping learning and being curious always refreshes my mind with better designs and solutions. [my strength]

 [future] Once I commit to a task I always feel a strong sense of success.
 Therefore I will work relentlessly to achieve my next goals and will always try to finish it earlier than what I have promised.